fbpx

 The standard UK probate process lasts between 6 and 12 months before concluding.
 But timescales often extend beyond a year due to variables like:

-• Estate size: Larger or more complex estates with significant assets like property portfolios or company shares take longer to value and administer fully.
-Expect over a year if asset valuations require professional inspection or legal transfer procedures.
+Expect over a year if valuations require professional inspection or legal transfer procedures.

-• Legal challenges: Court proceedings instituted by beneficiaries or creditors dissatisfied with how executors handle disputed estate administration further hold up completing probate.
+Court proceedings for disputed estate administration further hold up completing probate.

-Where a property occupied by beneficiaries is involved, aim for enhanced communication with executors throughout.
+Where a property occupied by beneficiaries, communication with executors throughout.

 This allows for the preparation of potential delays beyond initial occupancy period approvals.